linkedin/data-integration-library/docs/parameters/ms.source.schema.urn.md

 Source schema represents the source data structure.
 Generally, in a data ingestion scenario, the source data will be read in, projected, filtered, and converted.

-Source schema can be read from the source, like for JDBC data sources, or parsed from actual data, like JSON data, or defined as a string, or defined in a metadata store.

-`ms.target.schema.urn` address the option that defines source schema in metadata store.
+Source schema can be read from the source, like for JDBC data sources, or parsed from actual data, like JSON data, or defined as a string, or defined in a metadata store. `ms.target.schema.urn` address the option that defines source schema in metadata store.

 We generally don't define source schema in schema string format.
 Instead, we directly define the [output schema](https://github.com/linkedin/data-integration-library/blob/master/docs/parameters/ms.output.schema.md) if necessary.

-Source schema is a URN string of the following forms:
+`ms.target.schema.urn` is a URN string of the following forms:

 - a **dataset** URN, if the source schema can be represented by a dataset, the latest schema of the dataset will be read from metadata store,